thejunaidiqbal/chatbot-JS/README.md

-# ChatBot using JavaScript and Web API:
+# ChatBot using JavaScript and Web API:-

 In this project, I created a Chatbot using Javascript only.
 I used Web speech API for this.
 I can do two major things in this project:-
 * Convert speech to text using javascript.